mishradile/wafer_thickness_tool/README.md

   - Download Python again (or clicking the existing installation exe file which has been used to download Python and then clicking “Customize installation”), and checking that the “pip” checkbox is ticked to set the path for pip.
 ![pythoninstall](https://user-images.githubusercontent.com/105037297/175252187-2681279f-16b6-4e63-a583-1d06caa34270.PNG)
   - If the above doesn't work, you can set the PATH element from Window's cmd line: enter `setx PATH "%PATH%;C:\Python34\Scripts”`.
 After hitting enter, close the current terminal.
 Open a new terminal and try running `pip install -r requirements.txt` again.
+- If after running the script, terminal shows an error `ValueError: Points cannot contain NaN`, please check that all the data are flushed to the top left corner of each Excel sheets.

 ## Usage